 "They worked methodically through the Joni Larson book until we all knew Tax Evidence...
-It was a wonderful feeling to finally understand how to apply the Federal Rules of Evidence to answer the non-attorney exam questions with confidence...
+It was a wonderful feeling to finally understand how to apply the Federal Rules of Evidence to answer the non-attorney exam tax questions with confidence...
 Because of my training at TLI my Federal tax practice has really grown and I am confident to take on most cases..."

-- "Most classes were moderated by a retired US Tax Court Special Trial Judge who perviously worked in both the domestic and international offices of the Chief Counsel Internal Revenue Service."
+- "Most classes were moderated by an US Tax Court Judge who perviously worked in both the domestic and international offices of the Chief Counsel Internal Revenue Service."

 - "Because the group was small I got a lot of attention paid to me which probably made all the difference."

-- "A retired law professor entirerly focused on Federal tax evidence guided us through Joni Larson's book on Tax Evidence and the Judge reinforced the principles, while going over questions and solutions to prior years' Evidence exam sections."
+- "A retired law professor focused on Federal tax evidence and guided me through Joni Larson's book on Tax Evidence.
+Then the Judge reinforced the principles while going over questions and solutions to prior years' Evidence exam sections."

 - "A CPA and then recently admitted Member of the Bar United States Tax Court explained his big case as an USTCP."

-- "We discussed everything there is to know about the Exam and small case practice."
+- "I discussed everything I wanted to know about the Exam and small case practice."

-- "We practiced answering exam questions right up to the day before the actual Exam."
+- "I practiced answering exam questions right up to the day before the actual Exam."

-- "The Judge and Teaching Faculty followed-up with all the test candidates one week after the Exam to hear about the questions that appeared..."
+- "The Judge and Teaching Faculty followed-up with me one week after the Exam to hear about the questions that appeared..."

-- "The Teaching Faculty was always available by phone to discuss any learning issues we had..."
+- "The Teaching Faculty was always available by phone to discuss any learning issues I had..."

 - "The virtual classes met every Saturday for six months for 2-3 hours and that made it very convenient to study."

-- "We learned that in Tax Court legal reasoning is based upon the Judge's interpretation of the Code and published opinions and the evidence admitted into the record at trial."
+- "I learned that in Tax Court legal reasoning is based upon the judge's interpretation of the Code and published opinions and the evidence admitted into the record at trial."

-- "We had fun learning Legal Ethics and the US Tax Court Rules of Practice and Procedure."
+- "I had fun learning Legal Ethics and the US Tax Court Rules of Practice and Procedure."

-- "We learned a lot about legal reasoning by reading published Opinions and the underlying cases."
+- "I learned a lot about legal reasoning by reading published Opinions and the underlying cases."

-- "They stressed the importantance of time management so I was able to complete all test questions within the 4 hours."
+- "They stressed the importance of time management so I was able to complete all test questions within the 4 hours."

-- "We practiced taking and writing notes in long-hand so my hands didn't cramp after 4 hrs when I acutally did take the test."
+- "I practiced taking and writing notes in long-hand so my hands didn't cramp after 4 hrs when I acutally did take the test."

-- "We learned how to read all assigned materials several times."
+- "I learned how to read all assigned materials several times."

-- "We practiced solving exam questions so often that we learned early on how much we really didn't know."
+- "I practiced solving exam questions so often that I learned early on how much I really didn't know."

-- "The best part of the entire program was that we were coached by an US Tax Court judge who knew everything."
+- "The best part of the entire program was that I was coached by an US Tax Court judge who knew everything."

-- "At the end, I was very pleased with my choice.
-Given that each Testing Cycle, it is a sitting US Tax Court judge who actually writes the exam questions, it seemed like just plain good sense for me to select a prep program coached by a retired US Tax Court judge."
+- "At the end, I was very pleased that my choice had been TLI.
+Given that each Testing Cycle, it is a sitting US Tax Court judge who actually oversees the exam questions, it seemed like just plain good sense for me to select a prep program coached by someone who had been a sitting US Tax Court judge."